Layr-Labs/eigenlayer-docs/docs/operator-guides/avs-installation-and-registration/eigenda-operator-guide/README.md

 | General Purpose - xl    | 500 Kbps             | 0.2%                |
 | General Purpose - 4xl   | 50 Mbps              | 20%                 |

 Professional operators with large or variable amounts of delegated stake should select the `4xl` node class.
-The `large` class is intended to be used by solo stakers with the minimal allowed quantity of stake.&#x20;
+The `large` class is intended to be used by solo stakers with the minimal allowed quantity of stake.

-We will update this specification to include new EigenLayer node classes as they are introduced.&#x20;
+We will update this specification to include new EigenLayer node classes as they are introduced.

 ### Node Storage Requirements

-EigenDA nodes must provision storage capacity (high performance SSD volumes) in order to store and serve all data passed to the node over a 2-week period.&#x20;
+EigenDA nodes must provision storage capacity (high performance SSD volumes) in order to store and serve all data passed to the node over a 2-week period.

-The following table summarizes the amount of storage that is required for a node based on the amount of stake delegated to the operator.&#x20;
+The following table summarizes the amount of storage that is required for a node based on the amount of stake delegated to the operator.

 | % of stake | Allocated Throughout | Required Storage |
 | ---------- | -------------------- | ---------------- |